koba04/jsconf-jp-presentation/packages/slide/slides/3-declarative-programming.md

 <!-- note
 Let's take another example.
-This changes the order in the list, updating item b from second to first.
+This changes the order of the item b from second to first.

 React determines the change by the key props.
 React moves the item b before item a by insertBefore function.